IDEAS home Printed from https://ideas.repec.org/h/nbr/nberch/13261.html

 Abstract

 Dyson and Moore (1983) posit that women in South India enjoy relatively more agency than in the North.
 Their conclusions have become part of the standard picture of Indian rural society.
-In this paper, we examine using experimental data the implications of the regional contrast in female autonomy for the efficiency of family decision-making.
-We take a sample of 1200 couples from one rural and one urban area in the north of India (Uttar Pradesh) and one area in the south (Tamil Nadu) that are often taken to exemplify differences in the autonomy of women and the nature of marital relationships.
-Generally, we find large-scale and robust evidence of inefficiency and the hiding of assets when this is possible.
+In this paper, using experimental data we examine the implications of the regional contrast in female autonomy for the efficiency of family decision-making.
+With a sample of 1200 couples (one rural and one urban area in the North (Uttar Pradesh) and one rural area in the South (Tamil Nadu)), we find continuing significant differences between North and South in the nature of marital behaviour.
+In our experiments we see large-scale and robust evidence of inefficiency and hiding of assets when possible.
 Men invest more and are more generous to their partners.
 Women are more willing to invest in a common pool when their income is earned through working and when assets are publicly observable.
-Regarding the focus of our paper, we find continuing significant differences between North and South and we find relatively little evidence that urban living is associated with changes in the nature of marital behaviour.
-There are some differences between response to treatment but the key and striking difference between the North and the South is that in both rural and urban sites in the former region household efficiency is considerably greater than in the latter, which does on the face of it suggest a tradeoff between autonomy and efficiency.
+There are differences between responses to treatment but the key and striking difference between the North and the South is that in both rural and urban sites in the North household efficiency is considerably greater than in the South.

 (This abstract was borrowed from another version of this item.)